-A date not to be missed in Ronda, “Ronda Romantica”, 20th, 21st, 22nd May 2016.
+A date not to be missed in Ronda, “Ronda Romantica”, in May.
 The whole town centre comes alive with the Recreation of the Romantic Era.
 A genuine encounter with the legendary past of this land and its identity.
-There are parades, battles, markets and parties galore as everyone is dressed up as old age travelers, horsemen and Bandits of the Serrania de Ronda.
-For the old and the young it’s a great Festival in Ronda.
+There are parades, battles, markets and parties galore as everyone is dressed up as old age travellers, horsemen and Bandits of the Serrania de Ronda.
+For the old and the young, it’s a great Festival in Ronda.

 Shop for local crafts